Become a Registered Nurse

 Prerequisite coursework can typically be completed at any accredited college or University.

-Admission is competitive, apply to multiply schools to increase your odds of being admitted.
+Admission is competitive, apply to multiple schools to increase your odds of being admitted.
 Most ADN programs are 6 quarters, 2 years (with no Summer quarter).

 Upon completion of your Associate Degree in Nursing, you will be eligible to take the NCLEX.
 Plan for 1-3 months to prepare, study and sit for the National Council Licensure Exam.